betandr/river/README.md

 ## Creating the Dataset

-Whatson analyses audio files in WAVE (.wav) format with filenames like `yyyymmdd-aaaa-bb.wav` where `yyyymmdd` is a date/time, `aaaa` is an integer index, and `bb` is the zero-indexed class number for this audio sample.
+River analyses audio files in WAVE (.wav) format with filenames like `yyyymmdd-aaaa-bb.wav` where `yyyymmdd` is a date/time, `aaaa` is an integer index, and `bb` is the zero-indexed class number for this audio sample.
 The only really important part is the class number but the files should be in the format `n-n-n.wav` with the last `n` the class.
 These should be split into a training and validation set, usually at an 80/20 ratio.
 This can be done by _sampling_ the files:

 ### Sampling the files